phoenix-rtos/phoenix-rtos-doc/coding.md

 ## Global variables

-Global variables should be used only is their absolutely necessary.
-You should avoid using globally initialised variables.
+Global variables should be used only if they're absolutely necessary.
+You should avoid using globally initialized variables.
 If they are used, global variables can only be placed in common structures.
 The structure should be named after the system module that implements it, followed by _common.
 Example notation is shown below.

 >
     struct {